Summer learning loss: Vulnerable learners

-Cooper's (1996) study (as cited in Graham, McNamara and VanLankveld, 2011, pg.575) indicates that the gap in the learning cycle which occurs during summer vacation is more prominent for children that are less advantaged.
-Children who are the most susceptible are those from lower socioeconomic backgrounds, ethnic minorities and students with exceptionalities (Graham, 2011; Guryan & Kim, 2010; & Kim, 2006).
-Further, it is predominantly literacy related skills that are affected the most (Graham,2011).
+Cooper's 1996 study indicates that the gap in the learning cycle which occurs during summer vacation is more prominent for children that are less advantaged.
+Children who are the most susceptible are those from lower socioeconomic backgrounds, ethnic minorities and students with exceptionalities.
+Further, it is predominantly literacy related skills that are affected the most.

-In a study conducted by Kim (2006) an intervention was designed to provide children with effective summer learning experiences and to improve the reading abilities of minority student's and struggling readers.
-The results of the study indicate that the most significant reading gains occurred for disadvantaged students while students from middle to high socio-economic upbringings remained stable on standardised measures of reading (Kim, 2006).
-However, such findings are not consistent with a recent review by Guryan and Kim (2010) whereby a summer reading intervention was implemented for low-income Latino children.
+In a study conducted by Kim (2006), an intervention was designed to provide children with effective summer learning experiences and improve the reading abilities of minority students and struggling readers.
+Its results indicated that the most significant reading gains occurred for disadvantaged students while students from middle to high socio-economic upbringings remained stable on standardised measures of reading.
+However, these findings were not consistent with a 2010 review by Guryan and Kim, whereby a summer reading intervention was implemented for low-income Latino children.
 Low-income parents often lack the resources to provide children with sufficient reading materials needed to reinforce important literacy skills.
-Further children who are English language learners need additional exposure to print material, which may be difficult for children in homes where English is not the native language (Guryan and Kim, 2010).
+Additional exposure to print material may be difficult for children in homes where English is not the native language.

-This study concludes by suggesting that family literacy interventions focusing primarily on training parents do not reliably improve child outcomes; and a more effective approach would be to train both parents and children in a summer reading program.

 High-achieving students are much less affected than others by the school year.
 High-achieving students maintain approximately the same steady rate of skill growth regardless of whether school is in session, whereas average students grow faster during the school year and plateau during the summer.